smboren2/chisportsdata/content/about/index.md

 Blogs can generally be about anything.
 The focus here is to educate readers, presumably Chicago sports fans, about their teams through a data-centric lens in the most interpretable way possible.
 Each post will typically center on a specific question (i.e. How have the Bulls performed under Jim Boylen vs. Fred Hoiberg?) using advanced analytics and data visualizations to potentially reach a conclusion.
 In true data science fashion, each analysis related to a post will reproducible and made available on Github using R and RMarkdown.

-A direct link to all posts can be found here:
+A direct link to all posts for reproducibility can be found [**here**] (https://github.com/smboren2/chisportsdata/tree/master/content/post)

 ### **About the Author**

-I am currently a Senior Data Scientist working for the National Futures Association, a self-regulatory body overseeing the futures and options markets.
-In addition to my role, I am currently enrolled in Northwestern's Master of Data Science program with an expected graduation in the spring of 2020.
+My name is Sean Boren and I am currently a Senior Data Scientist working for the National Futures Association, a self-regulatory body overseeing the futures and options markets.
+In addition to my professional career I am progressing through Northwestern's Master of Data Science program with an expected graduation in the spring of 2020.

 #### Education